Who We Are

 To preserve bone mass, avoid all tobacco products, limit your alcohol intake, get adequate calcium and Vitamin D, and do weight-bearing exercises such as walking.
 Risks of bone fragility are greatest after menopause, so supplement your diet with 1,200 mg of calcium plus at least 1,000 IU of Vitamin D3 starting at age 50.

 Begin bone-mineral density screenings at age 65, or earlier if you have one or more risk factors (at age 50 if you’ve suffered a bone fracture.)
-Screening every two or three years will detect any bone-thinning, and you can take bone-building medications on a weekly, monthly or annual (intravenous) basis if needed.
+Screening every two or three years will detect any bone loss, and if needed, medications are available to decrease bone fracture risk.

 If lack of sleep, continuous hot flashes or severe mood swings are disrupting your life, consider menopausal hormone therapy.
 Your physician will guide you to the right hormone combination and best mode of administration.
 For many women, the benefits of hormone therapy outweigh the risks.